Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 • [_] TPU

-As I have 2 GPUs and I want to run distributed codes on them I choose multi-GPU.
+Since I have 2 GPUs and want to run distributed code on them, I choose multi-GPU

 • How many different machines will you use (use more than 1 for multi-node training)?
 [1]: